All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 No prescription required.
 This is the biggest red flag.
 Semaglutide and tirzepatide are prescription medications.
 Any website selling them without requiring a prescription from a licensed provider is operating illegally.
 No exceptions.

 Prices that are dramatically lower than market rates.
 Compounded semaglutide from legitimate pharmacies typically costs between $100 and $400 per month depending on the dose and provider.
-If someone is offering it for $30 or $50, ask yourself how that is economically possible.
-It is not.
+If someone is offering it for $30 or $50, ask yourself how that's economically possible.
+It isn't.

 Vague sourcing information.
 Legitimate sellers tell you exactly which pharmacy compounded the medication or which manufacturer produced the brand-name product.
-If the seller cannot or will not tell you where the medication comes from, walk away.
+If the seller can't or won't tell you where the medication comes from, walk away.

 Free Download: Compounding Pharmacy Verification Checklist Use this checklist to verify any medication source before purchasing.
 Covers pharmacy licensing, testing, and red flags to watch for.
 Get yours free (we'll email it to you instantly.